h3rald/h3rald/contents/articles/twenty-years.md

 In CyberArmy, people originally earned their rank by completing hacking challenges, and then by contributing to brigades.
 At one time, I became the C/O of the group that was curating the community online magazine, zZine.org (domain is dead now). zZine was the first outlet for my articles, some of which I have re-published here.

-Back then, I started writing articles about the things I was learning about, like [easy-to-install server packages](/articles/server-packages), or cutting-edge technologies like [BluRay vs HD-DVD](/articles/next-generation-dvds)
+Back then, I started writing articles about the things I was learning about, like [easy-to-install server packages](/articles/server-packages), or cutting-edge technologies like [BluRay vs HD-DVD](/articles/next-generation-dvds).
+Lightweight markup languages like markdown didn't exist at the time, so all I wrote all those early articles using [BBCode](https://en.m.wikipedia.org/wiki/BBCode).

+### A look back at early 2000s technologies and services

+### The browser wars

+### CakePHP

 Browsers